-- Professional disciplines necessitated by the functions of the Authority and its departments: Judge, Prosecutor, Lawyer, Notary, Courthouse Staff, Professor of Constitutional and Administrative Law, Professor of Administrative and Political Sciences, Public Administration Specialist, Statistics - Economics Expert, Public Finance-Budget Specialist, Sociologist - Anthropologist, Education - Communications Faculty Member, Psychologist - Psychiatrist - The total number of members, including the Chairperson and the Deputy Chairperson is 90. - These 90 members will be elected by the parliament, executive, members of the legal professions, public professional associations, commercial professional associations as led by the Union of Chambers and Commodity ("TOBB"), universities, associations and foundations, and employer and employee unions, in a way that represents their interests but prevents duplicate representation.
+- Professional disciplines necessitated by the functions of the Authority and its departments: Judge, Prosecutor, Lawyer, Notary, Courthouse Staff, Professor of Constitutional and Administrative Law, Professor of Administrative and Political Sciences, Public Administration Specialist, Statistics - Economics Expert, Public Finance-Budget Specialist, Sociologist - Anthropologist, Education - Communications Faculty Member, Psychologist - Psychiatrist - The total number of members, including the Chairperson and the Deputy Chairperson is 90.

-The Number of SAoJ Members, their Qualifications and Combinations (2)
+These 90 members will be elected by the parliament, executive, members of the legal professions, public professional associations, commercial professional associations as led by the Union of Chambers and Commodity ("TOBB"), universities, associations and foundations, and employer and employee unions, in a way that represents their interests but prevents duplicate representation.

+The Numl and Coml

-The number of SAoJ members, their combination and qualifications are determined in line with the following principles and purposes:
+The number of SA principles and pur

+- The assignment

+- The determination

+- Fair representation

+other than the reserved

+- Agricultural a

+- Employer and

+- Non-governm

+- has been adopted,

+- Prevention of in regarded as a ser

+- Accordingly candidates,

+- As the mem entitled to d limited to 30
-- The assignment of competent people from disciplines that will enable the institution to perform its function well; - The determination of the optimum number of members required by the functions of the institution; - Fair representation of society and all the judicial stakeholders.
-In this respect, the representation of stakeholders other than the regular branches of the government (i.e. legislative, executive and judiciary), such as

-Agricultural and commercial professional associations,

-Employer and employee unions, who are the main actors of the country's economy, has been adopted, whereby these stakeholders can determine the candidates;
+ber of SAoJ Members, their Qualifications binations (2) toJ members, their combination and qualifications are determined in line with the following rposes: of competent people from disciplines that will enable the institution to perform its function well; ion of the optimum number of members required by the functions of the institution; ion of society and all the judicial stakeholders.
+In this respect, the representation of stakeholders egular branches of the government (i.e. legislative, executive and judiciary), such as and commercial professional associations, l employee unions, who are the main actors of the country's economy, nental organizations, through associations and foundations whereby these stakeholders can determine the candidates; fluence from any of the groups during the organization and activities of the Authority.
+This was nsitive and significant issue during the drafting of the proposal. y, even if an executive and a legislative branch were to form a coalition while determining they would not be able to select more than 28 of the 90 members of the Authority. abers of the legal profession are more directly related to the activities of the Authority, they are determine more candidates than the legislative and executive branches.
+However, this privilege is 0 of the 90 members, in order to prevent the possibility of forming a "judicial cast".

-Non-governmental organizations, through associations and foundations

-• Prevention of influence from any of the groups during the organization and activities of the Authority.
-This was regarded as a sensitive and significant issue during the drafting of the proposal.

-Accordingly, even if an executive and a legislative branch were to form a coalition while determining candidates, they would not be able to select more than 28 of the 90 members of the Authority.

-As the members of the legal profession are more directly related to the activities of the Authority, they are entitled to determine more candidates than the legislative and executive branches.
-However, this privilege is limited to 30 of the 90 members, in order to prevent the possibility of forming a "judicial cast".